Beauséjour (electoral district): 2004

+Changes from 2000 are based on redistributed results.
+Conservative Party change is based on the combination of Canadian Alliance and Progressive Conservative Party totals.

-Beauséjour—Petitcodiac, 1997-2003
+Beauséjour—Petitcodiac, 1997–2003

 Change for Progressive Conservative candidate Angela Vautour are based on the party's results in 1997.
 She personally received 6.88% fewer votes based on her results as an NDP candidate.

 Change for the Canadian Alliance for 1997 are based on the results of its predecessor, the Reform Party.